Toggle menu

 Before any changes are made to your pay, you will be given plenty of notice.

-When will I know the outcome of my job evaluation?
+When will I know the outcome of my job evaluation and where I sit in the new structure?

-You will know the outcome of the job evaluation process when the pay and grading structure is finalised, so you will have all the information about your evaluation, pay and allowances, at that point.
+You will know the outcome of the job evaluation process when the pay and grading structure is finalised, so you will have all the information about your evaluation, pay, allowances, at that point.

 Our colleagues in the Job Evaluation Team, which includes nominees from the Trade Unions, have recently reached a significant milestone in the evaluation of Primary Benchmark Jobs - these are the most common jobs in the council family, covering around 80% of employees in scope.
 The Secondary Benchmark process is well underway and Unique jobs started.